Use this handy guide to discover 10 divine brunch locations across Oklahoma.

 Located within the historic Ambassador Hotel, The Chalkboard is a classy, European-style bistro that serves up brunch on Saturday and Sunday from 11am-2:30pm.
 Here, you’ll find offerings like crab cake benedict, stuffed French toast and the Chalkboard’s namesake frittata, as well as lunch-type picks like an avocado BLT with garlic aioli on toasted wheatberry bread and the Chalkboard’s Angus burger with red onion marmalade and aged cheddar.

-For nearly three decades, La Baguette Bistro has been a local favorite for brunch, and has even been named by OpenTable as one of the best brunch restaurants in America for its daily specials, ever-changing art gallery and comfortable style.
+For over three decades, La Baguette Bistro has been a local favorite for brunch, and has even been named by OpenTable as one of the best brunch restaurants in America for its daily specials, ever-changing art gallery and comfortable style.
 Offering a fusion of French and American cuisine, you’ll find the Croque Madame, a broiled ham and swiss sandwich with béchamel and two sunny eggs, as well as a variety of savory crepes like the chicken crepes champignon paired with shallots, mushrooms and chablis cream sauce.
 Brunch is served each Sunday from 9am-2:30pm.

 Located in a historic building in downtown Bartlesville, Painted Horse Bar & Grille serves up brunch each Saturday from 8am-1pm.
 Stop by for local favorites like the mouthwatering blueberry French toast, a glorious concoction of egg-dipped sourdough bread with cream cheese, rich balsamic blueberry compote, essence of fresh orange, fresh whipped cream and powdered sugar.
 On the savory side, you’ll find “Toad in the Hole,” and while the name sounds silly, the dish is no laughing matter.
 It pairs a parmesan butter-grilled slice of sourdough with a fried egg center, mozzarella cheese, ghost pepper aioli, warm bacon, avocado, red onion and tomato relish.